 - Ensure that your U.S. passport is valid to at least six months after your return to the United States and check the visa requirements for each country you are visiting or traveling through U.S. Department of State passport information

 - UMB travel agents can assist with visa and passport processing services (providing applications or referrals to visa service agencies).
-Foreign consulates and embassies based in the U.S. often grant visas to people who live within a specific U.S. region.
+Foreign consulates and embassies based in the United States often grant visas to people who live within a specific U.S. region.
 If you choose this option, it is highly recommended that you visit the foreign embassy or consulate’s website within the jurisdiction of your permanent residence.
-Visa requirements may vary, so be sure you have the correct paperwork, and follow the instructions of that particular embassy or consulate.
+Visa requirements may vary, so be sure you have the correct paperwork and follow the instructions of that particular embassy or consulate.
 Here is a list of international consulates and embassies in the United States.

 - International faculty, staff, and students: Check with the Office of International Services before traveling outside the United States.